 More and more runners were passing me.
 My eyes kept searching ahead for the Ku'damm, the finish line banner, anything that promised the end of the agony.
 But it just wouldn't appear.
 We ground out block after block, and every curve just led onto more endless rows of houses ahead on the wrong street name.
 An old man came huffing by, then a kid.

 Finally the Ku'damm sign and the familiar street scene.
 Somewhere down there was the "FINISH" banner and the end of this godawful punishment.
 I forced myself to go a little faster.
 Every step was agony.
 I groaned out loud.

 I saw it!
 This was it: "FINISH," a big crowd, a loudspeaker blaring out something from a stand overhead, the roped-off finish lanes, a clock ticking out 3:34:52.
-I groaned and bent over instinctively toward the ground.
+Just past the line, I groaned and bent over instinctively toward the ground.

 I wanted to die.
 I started to turn cold.
 I only had two things on my mind: finding my windbreaker and then a place to sit down.
 I was limping through the crowd of finishers, making my way to the long line of British Army trucks holding our gear.

 The whole runner's mob was reforming there.
 But this time wetter, colder, physically spent and wrapped in sheets of aluminum foil like walking leftovers.

 Lines of massage cots flanked the street, each cot with a dozen or so runners waiting for a chance to lie down.